 Current time estimate for Classical Series Instruments: 3-6 Months

 Created by Bertie Marshall, the Double Tenor is unique in its tonal quality.
-This instrument is tuned with a brighter tone then the Double Second and is an essential voice in the steel orchestra.
-The Double Tenor reinforces the melodic lines often in a lower register then the lead voice.
+This instrument is tuned with a brighter tone than the Double Second and is an essential voice in the steel orchestra.
+The Double Tenor reinforces the melodic lines often in a lower register than the lead voice.
 With a strong, cutting tone, it also complements the harmonies and rhythms of the Double Second.